Tesla CEO Musk drops pursuit of $72 billion take-private deal

 "They have someone in charge who has raised serious doubts in the financial and public community about his ability to take the company forward.
 This will make it harder to invest" in Tesla, said Charles Elson, director of the corporate governance center at the University of Delaware.SHORT SELLERS EMBOLDENED

-In explaining his reasons to take Tesla private earlier this month, Musk cited pressure from short sellers - investors who look to profit on bets that a company`s stock will decline.
+In explaining his reasons to take Tesla private earlier this month, Musk cited pressure from short sellers -investor who look to profit on beets that a company`s stock will decline.
+"Being public means that there are large numbers of people who have the incentive to attack the company," Musk said.

-Some short sellers were emboldened by his U-turn.
-Christopher Irons, founder of investigative research website quoththeravenresearch.com, said it showed Musk was nowhere near as close to taking the company private as he had claimed.
+Some short sellers were emboldened by Musk`s u-turn.
+Christopher Irons, founder of investigative research website quoththeravenresearch.com, said the announcement showed Musk was nowhere near as close to taking the company private as he had claimed.

 Tesla shares closed at $322.82 on Friday.